-2. Significant Accounting Policies
+Note 2.
+Summary of Significant Accounting Policies

-Basis of Accounting and Use of Estimates
+i) Basis of Accounting and the Use of Estimates

-The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of the financial statement in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statement and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Cash
+ii) Cash

-Cash consists of un-invested cash balances used in the daily operations of the business that are primarily maintained with one major global bank.
+Cash consists of un-invested cash balances used in the daily operations of the business that are primarily maintained with one major bank.